alexdoub/Challenges/README.md

 **FindKthSmallestElementInBST** - https://leetcode.com/problems/kth-smallest-element-in-a-bst/
 	Recursive DFS.
 Define a variable for count & a recursive algorithm.
 Recursive algorithm searches left, increments count, checks if matches k, then searches right.
 If any search yeilded a result then propagate that up the callsite, else return null.
 **UniquePaths** - https://leetcode.com/problems/unique-paths/
+	"Given an X by Y board where you can only move down and right, how many unique paths exist from 0,0 to end,end?"
 	DP.
 This problem basically counts all the unique permutations of 2 values.
 For example, given 5 Ls and 1 R (5) or 5 Ls and 0 Rs (1).
 Build a matrix and enumerate cells.
 This value is equal to the value above it and left of it.
 Base case: edges are always 1.
 Simplification: dont store solution in a 2d matrix, instead replace rows as they are filled out.